 Do Memphis or Nashville have local rent control?

-No. Tennessee law prevents local governments from adopting rent control, so Memphis, Nashville, Knoxville, Chattanooga, and other Tennessee cities cannot cap rent.
+No. Tenn.
+Code Ann. § 66-35-102(a) prevents local governments from adopting rent control, so Memphis, Nashville, Knoxville, Chattanooga, and other Tennessee cities cannot cap rent.
 Local rules may still cover things like rental registration and code enforcement, but not the amount of rent a landlord can charge.

 Where are rent and eviction disputes handled in Tennessee?

-Most are handled in General Sessions Court, often starting with a detainer warrant the landlord files to recover possession.
-These cases move quickly and have short deadlines, so if you receive one, consider contacting a Tennessee attorney or local legal aid right away.
+Most are handled in General Sessions Court, starting with a detainer warrant the landlord files to recover possession.
+Your court date must be at least six days after you are served, and if you lose you generally have 10 days to move or file an appeal.
+These cases move quickly, so if you receive one, consider contacting a Tennessee attorney or local legal aid right away — and tell the judge if the landlord gave you less notice than the statute requires.

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.